hummingbird-me/kitsu-tools/README.md

 3. Run `bin/setup` and follow the instructions.
 (This will also validate your docker installation)
 4. Follow the quick [Filling the Database](https://github.com/hummingbird-me/hummingbird/wiki/Filling-the-Database#get-data-into-your-development-server) guide for getting some data to play with

-If you have any questions don't hesitate to contact us!
-Feel free to [email Josh](mailto:josh@kitsu.io) to get access to our Slack.
+If you have any questions don't hesitate to contact us [in our Discord](https://invite.gg/kitsu).

 For ideas of things to do, see our GitHub issues — check out the issues tagged "easy" for a good starting place!